Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `maxRes`: The maximum value the program will be allowed to set your HMD's resolution to.

-- `dataPullDelayMs`: The time in milliseconds (1000ms = 1sec) the program waits to pull and display new information.
+- `dataPullDelayMs`: The time in milliseconds (1000ms = 1s) the program waits to pull and display new information.
+Adjust dataAverageSamples accordingly.

-- `resChangeDelayMs`: The delay in milliseconds (1000ms = 1sec) between each resolution change.
+- `resChangeDelayMs`: The delay in milliseconds (1000ms = 1s) between each resolution change.
 Lowering it will make the resolution change more responsive, but will cause more stuttering from resolution changes.

 - `minGpuTimeThreshold`: If GPU time in milliseconds is below this value, don't change resolution.
 Useful to avoid messing with resolution in the SteamVR void or during loading screens.